plone/documentation/manage/deploying/production/heroku_do.rst

 There are many ways to deploy a Plone site.
 However, we sometimes would want to deploy our Plone sites for testing and developing Plone before we can find services that fit our needs.
-Therefore, this tutorial will show how to deploy Plone on Heroku and Digital Ocean, which are the popular platforms for development.
+Therefore, this tutorial will show how to deploy Plone on Heroku and Digital Ocean, which are popular platforms for development.

 Deploying your Plone site on Heroku